Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Chariots and Cavalry

-*Chariots and Cavalry* (Chinese: 车骑, Pinyin: Chē Qí) consists of 3 stars south of the *Cavalry Officers*.
+*Chariots and Cavalry* (Chinese: 车骑, Pinyin: Chē Qí) consists of 3 stars south of the *Imperial Guards*.

 ##### Chariots and Cavalry General

-*Chariots and Cavalry General* (Chinese: 骑阵将军, Pinyin: Qí Zhèn Jiāng Jūn) is 1 star at the eastern end of the *Cavalry Officers*.
+*Chariots and Cavalry General* (Chinese: 骑阵将军, Pinyin: Qí Zhèn Jiāng Jūn) is 1 star at the eastern end of the *Imperial Guards*.

 ##### Room